Skip to main content

 Traefik Hub uses Identity Providers (IdPs) to manage user identities and to authorize access to API Portals.

-In conjunction, API keys or JSON Web Tokens (JWT) are used to control the access to APIs.
+In conjunction, API keys, JSON Web Tokens (JWT), or LDAP are used to control the access to APIs.

-In Traefik Hub, an IdP serves as the foundation for user authentication, while API keys or JWTs play a key role in authorizing users to access APIs.
+In Traefik Hub, an IdP serves as the foundation for user authentication, while API keys, JWTs, or LDAP credentials play a key role in authorizing users to access APIs.

 IdP

-An identity provider (IdP) is a centralized system or service responsible for verifying users’ identities.
-You can use Traefik Hub to manage your users and groups (internal IdP), or you can use an external IdP, such as Keycloak or Okta.
+An identity provider (IdP) is a centralized system or service responsible for verifying users' identities.
+You can use Traefik Hub to manage your users and groups (internal IdP), or you can use an external IdP, such as LDAP, Keycloak, or Okta.

 Internal